George Putnam (newsman): Biography

 Putnam was born in Breckenridge, Minnesota.
 His radio career began on his 20th birthday in 1934 at WDGY in Minneapolis, then continued in Washington, DC at WJSV and later, in New York City.
 While working in New York, influential newspaper columnist Walter Winchell declared that "George Putnam's voice is the greatest in radio."

 From July 1949 to February 1951 tall, wavy-haired Putnam, known for his rich baritone voice, hosted the evening version of Broadway to Hollywood on the DuMont Television Network.

 Putnam began working in Los Angeles television in 1951, eventually hosting the highest-rated newscast.
-At one time or another, he anchored at all four of Los Angeles' major independent stations – KTTV, KTLA, KCOP, and KHJ-TV (now KCAL-TV).
+At one time or another, he anchored at all four of Los Angeles' major independent stations – KTTV (1951-1965 and 1968-1971), KTLA (1966-1968 and 1971-1973), KCOP (1974-1975) and KHJ-TV (now KCAL-TV, 1975-1976).
 In addition to his salary, he was provided a Rolls-Royce automobile while at KTTV and KTLA.

-He was replaced by news legend Hal Fishman in 1975.
+He was replaced at KTLA by news legend Hal Fishman in 1975.

 Putnam long carried a grudge against Fishman, stating on his radio show Talk Back that he was back-stabbed by him.
 Putnam made this claim for decades.
 It is noteworthy that when Fishman produced KTLA's 50th anniversary history in television in 1997, footage of Putnam was not used, though Putnam had been the face of KTLA news in the 1960s and 1970s before the arrival of Fishman.
 During KTLA's 60th-anniversary special during Thanksgiving weekend in 2007, the KTLA News intro from when George Putnam anchored the news was shown; Fishman died on August 7, 2007, three months before the 60th anniversary special aired.

 In 1965, Putnam narrated a film titled Perversion for Profit, in which he warned viewers about magazines containing nudity and homosexual material, saying homosexuals were perverted and misfits, as well as implying they were child molesters.
 The film was financed by Charles Keating.

 For his contribution to the television industry, George Putnam was awarded three Emmy awards as well as a star on the Hollywood Walk of Fame at 6372 Hollywood Blvd.
 The late Ted Knight stated that Putnam served in part as a model for the Ted Baxter character in the 1970s television series The Mary Tyler Moore Show on CBS.

 Putnam was also noted for his years of participation in the Rose Parade, having ridden in that event from 1951 until 2000, when his horse died.
 At the time, Putnam said that he was too advanced in age to train another Parade horse.
 Putnam lived and died at his 20 acre working ranch in Chino.
 The ranch housed his sixty-five racehorses, which competed in the Kentucky Derby and all of the racetracks in Southern California.
 He also spent time at his home of fifty-seven years in Beverly Hills.